FirebaseExtended/firebase-arduino/serial_protocol.md

 Every time a serial connection is established we will expect a “BEGIN” call after which any subsequent calls can be made, until the connection is closed.

-In the following examples we use $ to represent variables.
-For example $Host represents your firebase host.
+In the following examples we use %% to represent variables.
+For example %Host% represents your firebase host.

 ##Response Format Byte
 All responses will be prefixed with one of the following bytes signifying the response type.